Women'sNet

-Women'sNet is a networking support programme designed to enable South African women to use the internet to find the people, issues, resources and tools needed for women's social action.
+Women'sNet is a networking support programme designed to enable South African women to address gender imbalances around ICT access.

 Issues

 Some of the issues it has focused on include HIV/AIDS, violence against women, Gender in Parliament, Health, Women and Information and communication technologies (ICTs), Women and Enterprise, and Women and Elections.

 Resources

 The Women'sNet site offers links to useful websites, a newsletter (launched in April 2006), links to relevant issues, and a directory of organisations.
+Their website serves as a hub for information created by women, for women.

 History

 In 1998, Women'sNet was established as a project of the Commission of Gender Equality and SANGONeT.
 In the following year, the first Women'sNet webpages went live, focusing on women and human rights issues in South Africa.

 It also created the first online space for South African women to reflect and strategise in the lead up to the 1999 national elections.
 In 1999 too, the African Sisters online workshop was held.
 Women'sNet collaborated with FEMNET to create an online platform for joining regional processes in the lead-up to the Beijing+5 conference.

 2001 saw the creation of the first women-run internet cafe for civil society organisations at the World Conference Against Racism, Xenophobia and related Intolerances, among other activities.

 In 2000, Women'sNet launched a project to combine radio and audio production with women's NGOs efforts, to promote a women's empowerment agenda.
 It also won the Highway Africa ward for Innovative Use of the New Media.

 Other landmarks include SANGONeT Board's confirming Women'sNet's independent status (April 2002), its joining of the international ICT4D network the Association for Progressive Communications, being officially registered as a non-governmental organisation (January 2003), being a core partner in the first Africa-wide Women and Electronic Networking Training in Cape Town (2003), launching an on-line up-datable database of South African organisations providing services targeted at girls (March 2003).

 In 2004, it convened a stake-holders meet to consult South African women's NGOs on their information and technology needs; launched the GenderStats website, launching Girls'Net, hosting the first African workshop on free software (or FLOSS) and implementing the Recording Women's Voices project.